Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Introduction

 \section{Introduction}

 The reduction of anthropogenic methane emissions represents a critical component of global climate mitigation strategies.
-As the second largest contributor to global warming after CO$_{2}$ \citep{kuylenstierna2021global_UN}, methane's short atmospheric lifetime makes its reduction a high-priority lever for achieving the climate targets outlined in the Intergovernmental Panel on Climate Change (IPCC)~\citep{lee2023ipcc}.
+As the second second-largestbutor to global warming after CO$_{2}$ \citep{kuylenstierna2021global_UN}, methane's short atmospheric lifetime makes its reducing it a priority lever for achieving the climate targets outlined in the Intergovernmental Panel on Climate Change (IPCC)~\citep{lee2023ipcc}.

 A key initiative of the United Nations Environmental Programme (UNEP) International Methane Emissions Observatory (IMEO) is the Methane Alert and Response System (MARS), which detects large point sources of methane emissions using satellite data.
 MARS utilizes a diverse array of imagery from various public space missions to identify plumes, notify stakeholders, and monitor sources globally over time.
 This initiative leverages both multispectral and hyperspectral satellite data.
 Although multispectral sensors offer higher data frequency and longer historical archives, they have limitations over heterogeneous landscapes such as dark, vegetated, or urban areas \citep{varon2020high, gorrono2023understanding}.
 In contrast, hyperspectral sensors provide the enhanced sensitivity required to detect smaller emissions, even across the most complex surfaces \citep{irakulis2022s2, guanter2021mapping, roger2024high}.